 Walter Kei of Hong Kong likes to flour these spareribs and then deep-fry them, but I prefer pan-frying and then braising them.
-Kei finishes the sauce with lime juice and butter; this twist reflects the innovative style of Hong Kong cooks.—Grace Young
+Kei finishes the sauce with lime juice and butter, a twist that reflects the innovative style of Hong Kong cooks.–Grace Young

 Walter Kei's Sweet and Sour Spareribs Recipe

 - 25 M

 - 1 teaspoon Shao-Hsing rice wine or dry sherry

 - 1/2 teaspoon plus 1 tablespoon olive oil

 - 1 1/2 pounds lean baby back pork spareribs, cut into single ribs